Ghazi-Ranjha/TF-2-TRT/README.md

 ### Google Colab

-If you prefer running the script in Google Colab, you can use the provided Colab notebook [here](link-to-colab-notebook).
-Follow the instructions in the notebook to perform the conversion.
+the script in Google Colab, you can use the provided .ipynb or .py files. [here](link-to-colab-notebook).

 ### Local Environment